Dairon Blanco Player Props: Royals vs. Mets

-The Kansas City Royals, including Dairon Blanco and his .519 slugging percentage in past 10 games, including five extra-base hits but no home run), take on starting pitcher Jose Quintana and the New York Mets at Kauffman Stadium, Tuesday at 8:10 PM ET.
+Dairon Blanco -- hitting .308 in his past 10 games -- will be in action for the Kansas City Royals versus the New York Mets, with Carlos Carrasco on the mound, on August 3 at 2:10 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Twins.
+In his previous game he had a hitless showing (0-for-2) against the Mets.

 Dairon Blanco Game Info & Props vs. the Mets